azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 <a name="Overview"></a>
 ## Overview ##

-Azure Resource Manager helps automate the provisionning of a lot of resources in Azure.
+Azure Resource Manager helps automate the provisioning of plenty of resources in Azure.

-In this lab, you will create the needed assets for to run CustomerReviews web site and his automatic moderation with Cognitives Services.
-You will also add images to populate CustomerReviews site.
+In this lab, you will create the neccessary assets to run the CustomerReviews website and its automatic moderation with Cognitives Services.
+You will also add images to populate the CustomerReviews website.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create Azure Services reuired for [lab 02](../02 - Visual Studio) and [lab 03](../03 - Continuous Delivery)
+- Create Azure Services required for [lab 02](../02 - Visual Studio) and [lab 03](../03 - Continuous Delivery)
    + Storage account, CosmosDb, Cognitives Services,  Application Service, Azure Functions
-- Deploy Web site of CutomerReviews
+- Deploy the CustomerReviews website
-- Set images data in storage and Document
+- Create images in a blob storage and documents in Cosmos DB

 <a name="Prerequisites"></a>
 ### Prerequisites ###